wonder-sk/point-cloud-sandbox/virtual-point-cloud/spec.md

 We use `.vpc` extension (to allow easy format recognition based on the extension).

+Normally a virtual point cloud file will not provide any links to other STAC entities (e.g. to a parent, to a root or to self) because often it will be created ad-hoc.

 Why STAC:
 - it is a good fit into the larger ecosystem of data catalogs, avoiding creation of a new format
 - supported natively by PDAL as well (readers.stac)